nickausten/ansible-airband-rpi/README.md

     ```
     ansible-playbook -i inventory airband.yml
     ```
-5. Wait until finished - will take minutes and modre - depending on internet speed
+5. Wait until finished - will take minutes and more - depending on internet speed
 6. Check:
    1. If RPI has audio output device, plug in earbuds, external speaker/amplifier
    2. If you configured rtl_airband.conf to use Icecast, check your icecast server.
-FOr the configured example browse:
+For the configured example browse:
         ```
         http://192.162.1.3:8000/atc1.mp3
         ```